Tokenization of Real Estate: What, Why and How

 Tokenization is the process of creating a virtual token to represent ownership of a real estate interest.
 Rather than dealing with regular real estate interests in an outdated manner using paper documents, purchasers are able to engage in transactions digitally using tokens.

-The types of real property involved can also vary widely, including single-family homes, multifamily structures, office buildings, warehouses, retail spaces and everything in between.
+The types of the real property involved can also vary widely, including single-family homes, multifamily structures, office buildings, warehouses, retail spaces, and everything in between.

 Although this may sound like science fiction, several models of real-estate tokenization are already being actively developed, such as: